rohit0453/Udacity-RoboND-project-4-Follow-me/README.md

 # Fully Convolutional Networks (FCN)

-A fully convolutional net tries to learn representations and make decisions based on local spatial input.
-Appending a fully connected layer enables the network to learn something using global information where the spatial arrangement of the input falls away and need not apply.
+A Fully Convolutional Networks have a convolution layer, 1x1 convolution layer and a decoder section made of reversed convolution layers.
+Instead of a final fully connected layer, like a Fully Connected Layer, every layer in an Fully Convolutional Network is a fully convolutional layer.
+A fully convolutional net tries to learn representations and make decisions based on local spatial input

-# Encoder
+## Encoder
+The encoder block extracts the feature from an image.
+Encoding in general narrows down the scope by looking closely at some picture and loose the bigger picture as a result.
+Encoder block contains convolutional layer and also might contain max pooling layer.
+The extracted features from image by are later used by decoder.
+Separable convolution layers are a convolution technique for increasing model performance by reducing the number of parameters in each convolution.
+A spatial convolution is performed, followed with a depthwise convolution.
+Separable convolutions stride the input with only the kernel, then stride each of those feature maps with a 1x1 convolution for each output layer, and then add the two together.
+This technique allows for the efficient use of parameters.

 The encoder layers the model to gain a better understanding of the characeristics in the image, building a depth of understanding with respect to specific features and thus the 'semantics' of the segmentation.
 The first layer might discern colours and brightness, the next might discern aspects of the shape of the object, so for a human body, arms and legs and heads might begin to become successfully segmented.
 Each successive layers builds greater depth of semantics necessary for the segmentation.
+However, the deeper the network, the more computationally intensive it becomes to train.

-# 1x1 Convolution Layer
+## 1x1 Convolution Layer
+As discussed earlier as well, flattening looses the spatial information in fully coonected layer because no information about the location of the pixel is preserved.
 The 1x1 convolution layer is a regular convolution, with a kernel and stride of 1.
 Using a 1x1 convolution layer allows the network to be able to retain spatial information from the encoder.
 The 1x1 convolution layers allows the data to be both flattened for classification while retaining spatial information.

-# Decoder
+## Decoder

 The decoder section of the model can either be composed of transposed convolution layers or bilinear upsampling layers.
 The transposed convolution layers the inverse of regular convolution layers, multiplying each pixel of the input with the kernel.

+Bilinear upsampling is similar to 'Max Pooling' and uses the weighted average of the four nearest known pixels from the given pixel, estimating the new pixel intensity value.
+Although bilinear upsampling loses some details it is much more computationally efficient than transposed convolutional layers.

 The decoder block mimics the use of skip connections by having the larger decoder block input layer act as the skip connection.
 It calculates the separable convolution layer of the concatenated bilinear upsample of the smaller input layer with the larger input layer.